 - ◆ SERVER is a DOS-executable file that boots the NetWare operating system. - ◆ If neither of the .NCF files exists, SERVER prompts you for a server name and an IPX internal network number; SERVER then brings up the console prompt (:). - ◆ To automatically bring up the server when you boot up the machine, you can do one of the following: - Place the SERVER command in the AUTOEXEC.BAT file in your boot partition. - Use REMOVE DOS to boot the NetWare operating system automatically after you down the server and use the EXIT command. - SERVER executes STARTUP.NCF and AUTOEXEC.NCF, if they exist.

-Торіс See Restarting server execution from the console prompt "RESTART SERVER" on page 305.
-Editing NCF files "Creating or Editing a Server Batch (.NCF) File" in Chapter 7 of Supervising the Network .
+Topic See Restarting server execution from the console prompt "RESTART SERVER" Editing NCF files Creating or Editing a Server Batch (.NCF) File in Supervising the Network.

 SERVMAN